Interference of chiral Andreev edge states: CAES interference

 Our samples are made from graphene encapsulated in hexagonal boron nitride (hBN).
 The graphene-hBN heterostructure is deposited on a doped Si wafer capped with a 280 nm SiO$_2$ layer, which serves as a back gate.
 One-dimensional contacts are made to the heterostructure~\cite{wang_one-dimensional_2013} using both normal and superconducting metal electrodes as shown in Fig.\,1A.
-The SC electrodes are sputtered molybdenum-rhenium alloy (MoRe), a type \Rom{2} superconductor with an upper critical field $H_{c2} \sim 10$ T, a critical temperature $T_c \sim 10$ K, and a superconducting gap $\Delta_0 \sim 1.3$ meV.
-We have previously demonstrated that the interface between MoRe and graphene is highly transparent~\cite{borzenets_ballistic_2016}.
-In addition to the SC electrodes, the sample has several normal contacts made of thermally evaporated Cr/Au.
+The superconducting electrodes are sputtered molybdenum-rhenium alloy (MoRe), a type \Rom{2} superconductor with an upper critical field $H_{c2} \approx 10$ T, a critical temperature $T_c \approx 10$ K, and a superconducting gap $\Delta_0 \approx 1.3$ meV.
+We have previously demonstrated that the interface between MoRe and graphene is highly transparent~\cite{borzenets_ballistic_2016}, which is further confirmed in the Supplementary Fig.\,S3.
+In addition to the superconducting electrodes, the sample has several normal contacts made of thermally evaporated Cr/Au.

-The lengths of the top and bottom SC interfaces $L$ are 150 nm and 600 nm, respectively.
+The lengths of the top and bottom graphene-superconductor interfaces $L$ are 150 nm and 600 nm, respectively.
 We focus on the bottom contact (\textbf{\textit{c}} in Fig.\,1A).
-The $L=600$ nm length is chosen so that it falls in the range between the induced superconducting coherence length $\xi_s=\hbar v/\pi \Delta_0 \sim160$ nm, and the phase coherence length of QH edge states $\xi_{\varphi}=\hbar v/2\pi k_B T$~\cite{qhcoherence_2008}, which is $\sim 12 \mu$m at $T=0.1$ K. In this estimates, the velocity of the edge states, $v$, is taken to be equal to the Fermi velocity of graphene, $v_F\sim10^6$ m/s.
-While this is typically true only for sharp vacuum edges, our simulation (see \cite{sup} section S6) suggests that the CAES velocity is likely lower but comparable to $v_F$, which places $L=600$ nm comfortably between $\xi_{\varphi}$ and $\xi_s$.
+The $L=600$ nm length is chosen so that it falls in the range between the induced superconducting coherence length $\xi_s=\hbar v/\pi \Delta_0 \approx 160$ nm, and the phase coherence length of quantum Hall edge states $\xi_{\varphi}=\hbar v/2\pi k_B T$~\cite{qhcoherence_2008}, which is about $12 \mu$m at $T=0.1$ K. In this estimate, the velocity of the edge states, $v$, is taken to be equal to the Fermi velocity of graphene, $v_F=10^6$ m/s.
+While this is typically true only for sharp vacuum edges~\cite{edgevelocity_2013}, our simulation (see Supplementary Information section S6) suggests that the CAES velocity is likely lower but comparable to $v_F$, which places $L=600$ nm comfortably between $\xi_{\varphi}$ and $\xi_s$.
 This condition ensures both that the propagation of the CAES along the contact is quantum-mechanically coherent, and that the crossed Andreev conversion~\cite{lee_inducing_2017} is suppressed.